PaNOSC-ViNYL/ViNYL-project/Docs/Reports/TDR/API/specifications.md

 for various photon and neutron simulation tasks.
 The API is split into `Calculators` and `Parameters`.
-To every `Calculator` corresponds one `Parameters` class. `Parameters` are shallow objects (state engines) that encapsulate the various physical and numerical parameters needed to setup a simulation. `Calculators` wrap their respective `backengine`, and manage input/output tasks.
+To every `Calculator` corresponds one `Parameters` class. `Parameters` are shallow objects (state engines) that encapsulate the physical and numerical parameters needed to setup a simulation. `Calculators` wrap their respective `backengine`, and manage input/output tasks.

 ## Calculators
 ### Specifications
-* Every backengine is represented by one and only one (specialized) API ("Calculator")
+* Every `backengine` is represented by one and only one (specialized) `Calculator`.
-* Specialized Calculators that represent the same or similar physics (e.g. photon beam transport, scattering, detectors) derive from a common ancestor, an Abstract Calculator.
+* Different specialized `Calculators` that represent the same or similar physics (e.g. photon beam transport, scattering, detectors) derive from a common ancestor, an `AbstractCalculator`.
-* All Abstract Calculator derive from the Abstract Base Calculator (ABCalc).
+* All `AbstractCalculator`s derive from the `AbstractBaseCalculator` (`ABCalc`).
-* The basic user interface is defined on the level of the ABCalc:
+* The basic user interface is defined on the level of the `ABCalc`:
     * Instantiation:

     ```